-Initial recognition and subsequent measurement
+Initial recognition and subsequent measurement The Group uses derivative financial instruments, such as interest rate swaps to hedge its interest rate risks.
+Such derivative financial instruments are

-The Group uses derivative financial instruments, such as interest rate swaps to hedge its interest rate risks.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
+The drop loss derivative limition in obtained, solid as interest has a ways a tribught is interest, and the loss are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.